jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

     make setup

-Please note that after you run `make setup` your master branch won't be tracking `origin/master` anymore anymore and the remote will be renamed from `origin` to `quickstart-jekyll-zurb`.
+Please note that after you run `make setup` your master branch won't be tracking `origin/master` anymore and the remote will be renamed from `origin` to `quickstart-jekyll-zurb`.

 Then customize `_config.yml` to suit your needs.
 You usually only have to edit